-1. Travel Requests must be submitted for all professional trips, whether funding is received or not.
+Travel Requests must be submitted for all professional trips, whether funding is received or not.
 Proper documentation must be completed at least two weeks in advance for all faculty and student domestic travel; allow one month for international travel.
 The Music Department administrative assistant will facilitate all requests.

-- 2. Faculty leading student trips that take place over the academic calendar must provide at least two weeks email notice to the faculty in the music department.
-The notice should include who is going on the trip, where they are going, when they will depart and return, and justification for the absence. - 3.
-Each department is allotted a specified amount of Faculty Development funds annually.
+- 2. Each department is allotted a specified amount of Faculty Development funds annually.
 The Music Department Faculty Development Committee disperses funds typically two or three times per year.
-Faculty will receive notification regarding application procedure from the chair of the committee via email. - 4.
+Faculty will receive notification regarding application procedure from the chair of the committee via email. - 3.
 Full-time tenure-track faculty members are eligible to apply for Faculty Development funds.
 Consideration of full-time temporary instructor applications is at the discretion of the committee.
-Junior faculty are often the focus as recipients of these funds. - 5.
+Junior faculty are often the focus as recipients of these funds. - 4.
 Upon return from the professional activity, recipients of Faculty Development funds must submit a summary report of the experience gained along with a detailed program of the event for the committee's records and review.
 Newfound knowledge will be brought back to campus and shared within the university community.
-A discussion involving how the university, its faculty, and the students of the Department of Music will benefit from this knowledge, is an expectation for the report. - 6.
-Faculty Development funds are restricted to events in which the applicant is presenting or performing; therefore, presentations at conferences are most appropriate in which multiple sessions may be attended to enhance skills and knowledge in the area of expertise. - 7.
+A discussion involving how the university, its faculty, and the students of the Department of Music will benefit from this knowledge, is an expectation for the report. - 5.
+Faculty Development funds are restricted to events in which the applicant is presenting or performing; therefore, presentations at conferences are most appropriate in which multiple sessions may be attended to enhance skills and knowledge in the area of expertise. - 6.
 Faculty may be granted funds retroactively in cases when a new fiscal year has begun prior to the first opportunity to apply for funding.
-In such cases, applications should be submitted prior to the event and resubmitted during the coinciding fiscal year - 8.
+In such cases, applications should be submitted prior to the event and resubmitted during the coinciding fiscal year - 7.
 The Faculty Development Committee is comprised of full-time tenured faculty members.
 Should members of the committee desire to apply for funds; they may recuse themselves while being considered.
 Committee members are not only responsible for awarding funds, but also reviewing ensuing reports following each faculty development activity.
 All reports must be shared with the Music Department chair and kept on file, as the process for application consideration requires the submission of previous reports.